-If you do not have any signs of problems, you will be able to go home when you are able to drink liquids easily.
+If you do not have any problems, you will be able to go home when you are able to drink liquids easily and your pain can be treated with pain pills.
 Most people go home on the same day or the day after this surgery.

-If there were problems during your surgery, or if you have bleeding, a lot of pain, or a fever, you may need to stay in the hospital longer.
+If there were problems during surgery, or if you have bleeding, a lot of pain, or nausea and vomiting, you may need to stay in the hospital longer.

 Cholecystectomy - laparoscopic

 Blunt LM.
 Laparoscopic cholecystectomy.
 In: Cameron JL, Cameron AM, eds.
 Current Surgical Therapy.
 11th ed.
 Philadelphia, PA: Elsevier Saunders; 2014.

 Jackson PG, Evans SRT.
 Biliary system.
 In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
 19th ed.
 Philadelphia, PA: Saunders Elsevier; 2012:chap 55.

 Update Date 10/27/2014

 Updated by: Debra G. Wechter, MD, FACS, general surgery practice specializing in breast cancer, Virginia Mason Medical Center, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.